poult-lab/daily-word/english_words_ learning.md

 12.bunny  [ˈbʌni]

+[noun] The YouTuber used a bunny as an example to explain differential equations.

-[noun] "a child's word for a rabbit"
+"a child's word for a rabbit"